jessetane/shell-source/readme.md

 ```

 ## Notes
 Obviously it would be really nice if this could be done synchronously.
 However, until something like [this](http://strongloop.com/strongblog/whats-new-in-node-js-v0-12-execsync-a-synchronous-api-for-child-processes) lands on stable, I'm not sure if there is a sane way to accomplish it.
-If there is, holla.
+If there is, please let me know.

 ## Releases
 The latest stable version is published to [npm](https://www.npmjs.org/package/shell-source).